 Fifth disease is usually mild for otherwise healthy kids and adults and poses little risk to health.

 But it can cause chronic anemia in some people.
 You could need a blood transfusion, which would require a hospital stay.
-If you get the infection during the first half of pregnancy, you have a 10% risk of miscarriage and a small risk of severe anemia for your baby.

 You’re more likely to have serious complications from fifth disease if you have a weakened immune system.
 Conditions that can weaken your immune system include leukemia and other cancers, HIV infection, and organ transplants.

 If you’re pregnant and think you may have the virus, call your doctor.
 Babies in utero don’t usually get the virus if their mother has it, and it hasn’t been shown to cause birth defects.